manasaistanly/CrowdSense/README.md

 ## 👨‍💻 Development Team

-Built with ❤️ by the SustainaTour Team
+Built with ❤️ by the STANLY

 ## 🤝 Contributing